About this report

 Guide to entity references

-Three main entities are mentioned throughout this sustainability report - Alumina Limited, AWAC and Alcoa Inc. To aid the reader’s understanding, we have described each entity’s role below as well as the rationale for when these entities are referred to in the report.
+Three main entities are mentioned throughout this sustainability report - Alumina Limited, AWAC and Alcoa Corporation.
+To aid the reader’s understanding, we have described each entity’s role below as well as the rationale for when these entities are referred to in the report.

 Alumina Limited is the non-operating partner in the AWAC joint venture of which it owns 40 per cent.
 As this is an Alumina Limited’s sustainability report to stakeholders, the organisation is sometimes referred to in the first person (we, ours).
 Other references to Alumina Limited are made with respect to: